Esme Morgan

 Esme Beth Morgan (born 18 October 2000) is an English professional footballer who plays as a centre-back for National Women's Soccer League (NWSL) club Washington Spirit and the England national team.

+Morgan made her senior debut for Manchester City at age 16 in 2017, playing six seasons for the club plus a loan spell at Everton.
+She then joined the Spirit in 2024.

-She was part of the England squad which won UEFA Euro 2025.
+Morgan made her senior debut for England in 2022.
+She was part of the England squads that reached the 2023 FIFA Women's World Cup final and won the UEFA Women's Euro 2025.

 Early life

 Morgan began playing football aged 4 with Ecclesall Rangers boys team, remaining with the side until age 16.
 She also played for Worsbrough Bridge girls’ team.

 Club career

 Manchester City

-A product of Manchester City's youth team, Morgan signed her first professional contract with the club in June 2019,.
+A product of Manchester City's youth team, Morgan signed her first professional contract with the club in June 2019.
 She had previously made her debut for the senior side in a league win against Yeovil Town on 24 September 2017.
 She spent the 2019–20 season on loan at Everton.

 On 2 May 2021, in the 2020–21 season, Morgan scored her debut goal for City against Birmingham City in a 4–0 victory, assisted by Lauren Hemp in the 85th-minute.

 In September 2021, Morgan suffered a lower leg fracture against Tottenham at Manchester City's Academy Stadium.
 She has since returned to the starting line-up for City.

 On 18 January 2022, Morgan signed a three-year contract extension with City.
 On 6 November 2022, she captained her club for the first time in a 3–0 win over Reading.

 On 27 May 2024, it was announced that Morgan would leave the club.